DBOS-project/apiary/postgres-demo/README.md

 Then, let's start Postgres from a Docker image:

     sudo scripts/initialize_postgres_docker.sh

+It is also possible to [run](https://docs.docker.com/engine/install/linux-postinstall/) docker using non-root users.

 Now, it's time to build a website!
 We want to build a simple social network application where you can